jamescarruthers/PlotteRXY/README.md

 The build is fairly simple, you'll need access to a 3D printer to print off the various parts.
 Most of the parts are symetrical, so it's a fairly simple list of parts.

+Ideally, print the parts in at least PETG but ASA or ABS would probably be better.
+My prototype machine has had no issues with matte PLA, which is probably the most brittle filament there is.

+Suggested print settings; 4 walls, 5 top and bottom layers, 40$ cubic infill.

+Print time on a Bambu P1S approx 12 hours at normal speed, and can be done over two plates.
+It uses 350g of filament.

 The rest of the parts you'll need are here; https://docs.google.com/spreadsheets/d/1bjWigQsAcE3DGmHS4qicfL3H79G1RvEPnRx3VYNnScU/

 There is a build guide in the hardware folder.